aggregat4/dendriform/README.md

 1. ~~BUG: writing a new node name, and quickly indenting can cause the node name to disappear (since rerender happens before rename command arrived at store)~~
 1. ~~Clean up the utility code and see if we can sensibly split stuff into modules that make sense (at least cursor-utils or dom-utils? maybe node-utils for DOM stuff on div.nodes?)~~
 1. ~~BUG: when we split a node we just create a new sibling with half the text and focus that.
 In Workflowy however the new node retains all the children.
 So maybe just create the sibling before us?
 Or reparent all the children.~~
-1. BUG: been refactoring to command pattern for undo/redo and now stuff is broken, try some stuff out and see it broken
+1. ~~BUG: been refactoring to command pattern for undo/redo and now stuff is broken, try some stuff out and see what is broken~~
 1. Implement undo/redo (command pattern refactoring)
 1. Implement focus on *first child node* when loading page
 1. Implement moving up and down with arrow keys and maintaining approximate character position